 The following case summary exemplifies how a court will protect its procedures so that a person does not get an unfair advantage over others who follow the rules.

 On November 8, 2006, Robert Forest pointed a handgun at the head of an African-American man named Stanley Douglas outside the Tip Top Lounge on North Franklin Street in Fort Bragg.
 A witness saw Forest yelling obscenities at Douglas and holding Douglas by the back of his shirt with one hand and holding the barrel of the gun to Douglas’ head with the other hand.
-Forest yelled at Douglas, “Don’t mess with me!” and “Don’t with me!”
+Forest yelled at Douglas, “Don’t mess with me!” and “Don’t fuck with me!”

 The Mendocino County District Attorney’s office charged Forest with felony assault with a deadly weapon, Penal Code § 245(a)(2).
 Following a preliminary hearing, Forest was held to answer in superior court.
 Forest then filed a motion to set aside the information under Penal Code § 995, which the judge denied.
 Forest’s main argument was that he acted in self-defense.